landonb/dubs_buffer_fun/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-These are commonly-used window commands that are part of Vim (that is, these commands are not specific to Dubsacks).
+These are commonly-used window commands that are part of Vim (that is, these commands are not specific to Dubs Vim).
 This is just a refresher...

 ===========================  ============================  ==============================================================================